Table of Contents

 The rise and fall of the coquette aesthetic speaks to the ephemerality of trend cycles, and the essential question that brands attempting to co-opt trends and aesthetics should ask: can we really sit with them?

 It’s questionable – but you can sit with us.
 At ASA, we consider ourselves TikTok experts (and we’ve never put a bow on a bus).
-Looking to hone your brand’s voice and tap into trends without coming across as outdated or “cheugy?”
-Check out our services !
+As a digital marketing agency in Toronto and creative agency, we help brands tap into trends without coming across as outdated or “cheugy.”
+Looking to hone your brand’s voice and play with aesthetics like coquette in a way that actually fits?
+Check out our services – or get in touch to chat.

 FAQs